Wikimedia-ID/Wikimedia-ID.github.io/besutkode/university-activity-repositories-en.md

    [Awesome Indonesia Repo](https://github.com/GitIndonesia/awesome-indonesia-repo),
    excluding repositories that are only lists.
    You may submit a request to add an eligible repository to that awesome list.
    See [CONTRIBUTING](https://github.com/GitIndonesia/awesome-indonesia-repo/blob/master/CONTRIBUTING.md).
+However, the request does not count as a contribution activity.
 If it is not accepted, the repository is not eligible.
 Join
    [gitter.im/GitIndonesia/awesome-indonesia-repo](https://gitter.im/GitIndonesia/awesome-indonesia-repo)
    or [Facebook group GitHubID](https://www.facebook.com/groups/GitHubID/) to discuss adding new entries.